Pepperell Crafts

 TikTok and Instagram

 The homepage can show your latest short videos and posts.
-Both sections have a simple on and off switch.
+Both sections have a simple on and off switch, and both let you choose exactly what appears.

 TikTok